 Kailua Kona is outdoor-paradise.
 Perfect weather and a stunningly beautiful natural surrounding make this a favorite destination for tourists and locals alike.

-Some people even take day-trips from Kona to the Volcanoes National park for a quick look.
-Because of the long (2+ hr one-way) drive we do not recommend this.
-In stead, choose to spend at least one night in Volcano village.
+Good to know: Some people never leave Kona and take day-trips from to the rest of the island (e.g. to the the Volcanoes National park or to visit the Maunakea summit).
+Because of the long (2+ hr one-way) drive times we do not recommend this.
+Instead, why not choose to spend at least one night in Volcano village?

 Browse around below for your favorite activities.
-We especially recommend all the ocean-related activities such as the manta-ray night dive, snorkeling and just chilling out on the black- or white-sand beaches.
-If you are a coffee nut (bean), exploring the Kona coffee lands and taking having a look around a coffee farm is a must-do.
+We especially recommend all the ocean-related activities such as the manta ray night dive, snorkeling or just chilling out on the black- or white-sand beaches.
+If you are a coffee lover, exploring the Kona coffee estates and taking a tour around a coffee farm is a must-do.

 Beaches